 - From partnerships with leading figures in your sector.

-- Clear presentation of your qualifications and results.
+- Clear presentation of your qualifications and results obtained.

-What's rare is precious.
+What’s rare is valuable.
 Limiting the availability of your offers or access to certain content can motivate your audience to act quickly.

 Effective examples:

-- Launch exclusive offers reserved for the first registrants.
+- Launch exclusive offers reserved for the first to register.

 - Organize events with a limited number of participants.